 Thinking about picking up a major or minor in Philosophy?
 Good Idea!

-• Best Majors for GRE Scores in 2014?
-Philosophy Still Dominates.
-Philosophy had a similarly strong showing in 2013 and 2012; check out this nice graph that breaks the 2012 numbers down by Verbal/Quantitative/Analytic Writing.
+• Best Majors for GRE Scores?
+Philosophy dominates.
+Philosophy majors have a well established record of strong showing: 2016, 2014, 2013, and 2012; check out the graph below this bulletpoint (and discussed in more detail here) that breaks the 2012 numbers down by Verbal/Quantitative/Analytic Writing.
 Also note that this is just the most recent instance of a long standing trend of correlation between majoring in philosophy and performing well on a range of important standardized tests, including the GRE, GMAT and LSAT.

 • An informative article that discusses what past philosophy majors from Purdue have gone on to do with their degrees, as well as some other benefits of studying philosophy, published in Purdue CLA's THINK Magazine.

 • An article in the The Washington Post arguing Why kids — now more than ever — need to learn philosophy.

 • An article in the Harvard Business Review explaining How Philosophy Makes You A Better Leader.